 You are scheduled for an endoscopic examination at our division.

-Please take the information sheet and (if necessary) the current blood results and the blood group card with you to the examinations.
+Please take the information sheet and (if necessary) the current blood results and the blood group identification card with you to the examinations.

-Endoscopy outpatient department
+Endoscopy outpatient clinic

-Reachability: Checkpoint 7i, red bed building
+Accessibility: Checkpoint 7i, red bed building